Getting a second opinion is a vital part of becoming more educated about your treatment options and your cancer.

 Who Should Get a Second Opinion?

 Specific situations where a second opinion is the most useful are not defined.
-However, there are obvious situations where second opinions can be helpful and beneficial to most patients.
+However, there are obvious situations where second opinions for cancer can be helpful and beneficial to most patients.
 These situations include: